sebnitu/vrembem/docs/_packages/drawer.md

 ### `drawer.destroy()`

 Destroys and cleans up the drawer instantiation.
+During cleanup, the following processes are run:

+- Runs `breakpoint.destroy()` to remove all active breakpoints.
+- Clears the stored `drawer.memory` object.
+- Clears the stored `drawer.state` object.
+- Removes the saved state from local storage.
+- Removes the `click` event listener from the document.
+- Removes the `keyup` event listener from the document.

 ```js
 const drawer = new Drawer();